 Our children are exposed to more and more media via phones, tablets, and computers – both at school and at home.
 All of this screen time leaves many parents asking: how much screen time is too much?
-The World Health Organization (WHO) and American Academy of Pediatrics (AAP) have shared their latest recommended average screen time per day for babies, kids, and teens.
+The World Health Organization (WHO) and the American Academy of Pediatrics (AAP) have shared their latest recommended average screen time per day for babies, kids, and teens.
 We’ve consolidated these screen time guidelines into a printable format you can use in your household.
 Continue reading Get Printable Screen Time Recommendations by Age

 Vision was voted Americans’ most coveted sense.
 When that sense begins to fade, it can take a serious toll on your patients’ daily lives.
 Macular pigment acts as a pair of internal sunglasses, shielding the eyes from possible damage and protecting their precious sight.
 Healthy macular pigment optical density (MPOD) is imperative to maintaining visual function into later years, and an accurate measurement of patient MPOD is paramount for evaluating overall eye health.
 Continue reading What Measuring MPOD Can Do for Your Practice